8% of mobile connections

 The GSMA’s Mobile Money for the Unbanked (MMU) programme accelerates the growth of commercially-viable mobile money services to achieve greater financial inclusion.

 The MMU programme is focused on providing convenient and affordable financial services to the underserved by supporting mobile money services to reach scale.
 We do this by identifying and sharing benchmark data, operational best practices and commercially-viable interoperability approaches, as well as cultivating enabling regulatory environments.
-Since the launch of the programme in 2009, the number of mobile money for the unbanked deployments has grown tenfold, reaching more than 220 deployments around the world with over 60 million active users.
-At least nine countries now have more mobile money accounts than bank accounts (compared to four in 2012) and 44 countries have more mobile money agent outlets than bank branches (compared to 28 in 2012).
+Since the launch of the programme in 2009, the number of mobile money for the unbanked deployments has grown more than tenfold, reaching more than 250 deployments around the world with over 100 million active users.
+In 2014, seven new markets joined the ranks of countries where there are more mobile money accounts than bank accounts, bringing the total to 16 countries (compared to nine in 2013 and four in 2012).
+There were 2.3 million mobile money outlets globally and agent networks now outsize traditional financial and remittance service networks.

 Download: Extending reach: Mobile money in rural areas